-Today, I offer up another one of my organizing RV camping resources and share with you my tips for how to organize your RV bathroom in such a way as to maximize space, function, and cuteness!
+Today, I offer up another one of my RV camping organization resources and share with you my tips for how to organize your RV bathroom in such a way as to maximize space, function, and cuteness!

 It may feel like it’s impossible to keep your RV bathroom organized (and clean), but I promise it is attainable despite its small size As with anything, however, it takes a little pre-planning and a few handy tools.

 One of the things I like to do when I begin planning out how to organize a room is to do a walk through the room and think about all the areas in the room that need organizing.
-A “walk through” in your RV bathroom is probably more like a “stand in”, haha, but you know what I mean.
+A “walk-through” in your RV bathroom is probably more like a “stand in”, haha, but you know what I mean.